A composite metric that predicts client satisfaction and churn risk based on engagement signals.

 A client health score aggregates multiple engagement and satisfaction signals into a single metric that predicts relationship health.
 Signals typically include communication frequency, response times, deliverable approvals, payment patterns, and portal engagement.
 Scores help prioritize account management efforts.

-Without health scoring, agencies react to problems after they occur.
+Without health scoring, firms react to problems after they occur.
 Health scores enable proactive intervention.
 A client going from 'healthy' to 'at-risk' triggers outreach before they consider cancelling.
-Most agencies implementing health scoring reduce churn by 20-40%.
+Most firms implementing health scoring reduce churn by 20-40%.

 A health score might weight: Portal logins (20%), Approval speed (25%), Payment timeliness (20%), Communication responsiveness (20%), NPS rating (15%).
 A score below 60/100 triggers an at-risk alert.